Skip to main content

 DID Builders

 • buildDidWeb(domain: string): Did — Build a did:web DID from a domain name (e.g., "example.com""did:web:example.com").
-Normalizes the domain.
+Normalizes the domain, including stripping a leading www..

 • buildDidPkh(namespace: string, chainId: string | number, address: string): Did — Build a did:pkh DID from components (e.g., "eip155", 1, "0x...""did:pkh:eip155:1:0x...").
 Lowercases the address.